Most people who get started with Location Rebel elect to start with some sort of freelance work in their quest towards building a lifestyle business.

 What this does is prove that I know what I’m talking about, that I stay on top of trends, and if you’re running a freelance writing business, it has the added bonus of establishing that you’re a good writer.

-The Content Items
+Freelance Writing Website: The Content

 Now that we’ve got some of that setup stuff out of the way, let’s look at the different content components of your site.

 You want to pull people into your site.
 You want them to want to read more and talk to you more.

 In essence, you want them to want to hire you.